IBM/edge-scalability-testbed/limani/telemetry/README.md

 kubectl apply -f prometheus-prometheus.yaml -n monitoring
 ```

+7. (Optional) Repeat steps 2, 4, 5 and 6 for each region where Prometheus operators are deployed: a single AWS TimeStream database and tables to store the data collected in each regions.

-7. (Optional) Install and configure Grafana with the AWS Timestream data source:
+8. (Optional) Install and configure Grafana with the AWS Timestream data source:

 i) Install:
 ```shell